kpumwong/kpumwong-ness.github.io/_posts/2015-02-06-mapping-with-regex.md

 ![png](/images/Mapping-with-Regex/before1.png)
 ![png](/images/Mapping-with-Regex/before2.png)

-First we perform a couple of simple replacements on a some of the the columns refering to the first standard questions.
+First I perform a couple of simple replacements on a some of the the columns refering to the first standard questions.
-Also, we remove all the curly brackets and underscores from the dataset.
+Also, I remove all the curly brackets from the dataset.
+I also want to remove the underscores, but that has to be done after the mapping of the brand names.

 ```python
 df_map.replace({'{':'', '}':''}, regex=True, inplace=True)